carpentries-incubator/data-harvesting-for-agriculture/_episodes/09-R-RStudio-Jill.md

 US from 1964-2016.

 This table has been reformatted into a CSV file for ease of import into
-R.  You can download the CSV from: <a href="https://raw.githubusercontent.com/data-carpentry-for-agriculture/trial-lesson/gh-pages/_episodes_rmd/data/fertilizer_use.csv" download>https://raw.githubusercontent.com/data-carpentry-for-agriculture/trial-lesson/gh-pages/_episodes_rmd/data/fertilizer_use.csv</a>.
+R.  You can download the CSV from: <a href="https://raw.githubusercontent.com/data-carpentry-for-agriculture/trial-lesson/gh-pages/_episodes_rmd/data/fertilizer_use.csv" download>https://raw.githubusercontent.com/data-carpentry-for-agriculture/trial-lesson/gh-pages/_episodes_rmd/data/fertilizer_use.csv</a>. <font color="magenta">NOTE: I had to *explicitly* save this as a .csv file, it default downloaded as a txt file.
+And I had to right-click on the link to save it at all, eventhough I had the download tag in the HTML.
+Not sure how to fix this at the moment.</font>

 The top few lines of this file look like: